umaqs/Unity-Extensions/FlowLayoutGroup/README.md

 **FlowLayoutGroup**

 Flow Layout Group is evolved version of Grid Layout Group for Unity UI.
 It allows to build Tag like element group.
-Follow the Question on StackOverflow : http://stackoverflow.com/questions/38336835/correct-flowlayoutgroup-in-unity3d-as-per-horizontallayoutgroup-etc/38479097#38479097
+Follow the question on StackOverflow : http://stackoverflow.com/questions/38336835/correct-flowlayoutgroup-in-unity3d-as-per-horizontallayoutgroup-etc/38479097#38479097

 **How to Use**